jinyus/dart_beacon/state_beacon/README.md

 ### Beacon.streamRaw:

 Like `Beacon.stream`, but it doesn't wrap the value in an `AsyncValue`.
-If you dont supply an initial value, the type has to be nullable.
+If you don't supply an initial value, the type has to be nullable.

 ```dart
 var myStream = Stream.periodic(Duration(seconds: 1), (i) => i);